 8. GeneratePress Pricing :

-The GeneratePress (GP) Pro version comes at a price of $49.95 per year.
-The package comes with usage license on unlimited websites, whether it’s yours or your client’s, and also 1 year's value of updates and support.
+The GeneratePress (GP) Pro version comes at a price of $59 per year or $249 one time payment.
+The package comes with usage GeneratePress premium license key on unlimited websites, whether it’s yours or your client’s, and also 1 year's value of updates and support.
 Should you decide again to renew the license, you get a big 40% discount.
 It’s a crazy deal.

-To take advantage of all its features, you will have to use the pro version and get the GP Premium plugin, which I presented to you earlier in this post.
+To take advantage of all its features, you will have to use the pro version and get the GP Premium plugin, with a gp premium license key.

 Personally, I see the value for money is great.
 Look for instance what it gives opposed to some competing solutions existing on the market: